Japanese Type I Carcano

 What is the Japanese Type I Carcano?

-The Japanese Type I Carcano is a hybrid rifle produced in Italy for Japan under a 1937 agreement.
-It combines an Italian Carcano-style bolt action with furniture and sights inspired by the Japanese Arisaka Type 38, chambered in 6.5x50mm Japanese.
+The Japanese Type I Carcano is a unique rifle produced in Italy for the Imperial Japanese Navy, combining an Italian Carcano bolt action with Japanese Arisaka Type 38 external features.
+It is chambered in 6.5x50mm Japanese and uses a Mauser-style 5-round internal magazine.

 What caliber is the Japanese Type I Carcano?